Open Window's Five Fundamentals of Fiscal Fitness

 DON’T BUY TOO SOON

-To put the odds in your favor, make sure you don’t buy until you’re sure you’ll live in an area for 5 years, or longer.
+To put the odds in your favor, don’t buy until you’re sure you’ll live in an area for 5 years, or longer.

 DON’T BUY TOO MUCh